J-Cowsert/InstProf/README.md

 > This repository is undergoing active development.
 Expect possible modifications to code structure, features, or dependencies.

 InstProf is a lightweight C++ profiling library that instruments code execution using RAII-based scope tracking.
-It records timing information for annotated code regions (called "zones") and aggregates statistics.
+It records timing information for annotated code regions (called "zones"), aggregates per-callsite statistics, and exports traces for visualization.

 Primary Use Cases:

-- Performance profiling of multi-threaded applications
+- Performance profiling of single/multi-threaded applications
 - Identifying hot paths and bottlenecks
 - Understanding recursive call patterns
 - Analyzing time distribution across nested function calls